70th Anniversary of Jerzy Maksymiuk's Artistic Work Filharmonia Narodowa

 Sinfonia Varsovia

-Sinfonia Varsovia has been an ambassador of Polish musical culture since its inception.
-For over 40 years, the Orchestra has been a regular guest on foreign and domestic stages.
-Its international travels include thousands of meetings with conductors, composers, soloists, and finally – audiences.
+Sinfonia Varsovia has served as an ambassador for Polish musical culture since its inception.
+For over 40 years, the orchestra has been a regular guest on stages both at home and abroad.
+Its travels have involved thousands of encounters with conductors, composers, soloists and, above all, with audiences.

-The ensemble continues the tradition of Jerzy Maksymiuk’s Polish Chamber Orchestra, founded in 1972, from which it emerged as new members came on.
-The impulse to expand the ensemble was provided in 1984 by the arrival of the legendary violinist Yehudi Menuhin, who soon took over as the first guest conductor at the invitation of directors Franciszek Wybrańczyk and Waldemar Dąbrowski.
-“Working with no other orchestra gave me as much satisfaction as my work, as soloist and conductor, with the Sinfonia Varsovia” – he said in interviews.
+The ensemble continues the tradition of Jerzy Maksymiuk’s Polish Chamber Orchestra, founded in 1972, from which it emerged following an expansion of the orchestra's line-up.
+The impetus for this was the arrival in 1984 of the legendary violinist Yehudi Menuhin, who soon took up the post of principal guest conductor at the invitation of the directors Franciszek Wybrańczyk and Waldemar Dąbrowski.
+‘Working with no other orchestra has given me as much satisfaction as my work, both as a soloist and a conductor, with the Sinfonia Varsovia Orchestra’, Menuhin said in interviews.

-Over the years, Sinfonia Varsovia has played more than 4000 concerts, performing in some of the world’s most prestigious concert halls under conductors such as Claudio Abbado, Emmanuel Krivine, Witold Lutosławski, Lorin Maazel, Jerzy Maksymiuk and Krzysztof Penderecki (who in 1997 became the music director, and since June 2003 served as the artistic director of the ensemble), and alongside such soloists as Piotr Anderszewski, Martha Argerich, Alfred Brendel, Gidon Kremer, Nikolai Lugansky, Anne-Sophie Mutter, Maria Joao Pires and Mstislav Rostropovich.
+Over the years, Sinfonia Varsovia has given more than 4.000 concerts, appearing in the world’s most prestigious concert halls under the baton of conductors such as Claudio Abbado, Emmanuel Krivine, Witold Lutosławski, Lorin Maazel, Jerzy Maksymiuk and Krzysztof Penderecki (who served as the orchestra’s music director from 1997 to 2020 and subsequently as its artistic director), and alongside soloists such as Piotr Anderszewski, Martha Argerich, Alfred Brendel, Gidon Kremer, Yunchan Lim, Eric Lu, Nikolai Lugansky, Anne-Sophie Mutter, Maria João Pires and Mstislav Rostropovich.

-The orchestra has made over 300 records, including for Decca, Deutsche Grammophon, Naxos, Sony, and Warner.
-The recorded repertoire includes works from the 18th century to contemporary music.
-A special place in the Orchestra’s concert programme is occupied by the works of Polish composers; it has premiered numerous works by composers such as Henryk Mikołaj Górecki, Paweł Mykietyn and Krzysztof Penderecki.
+Sinfonia Varsovia has recorded over 300 albums for labels such as Decca, Deutsche Grammophon, Naxos, Sony and Warner, covering repertoire from 18th-century works to contemporary compositions.
+Music by Polish composers holds a special place in the orchestra’s concert programme.
+It has premiered numerous works by composers such as Henryk Mikołaj Górecki, Paweł Mykietyn and Krzysztof Penderecki.